Doctor SpinThe PR BlogDigital-FirstDigital-First is the Way

 Here we go:

 I’ve worked in various disciplines of public relations.
-When I decided to double down on digital strategy, many senior advisers in the traditional PR and marketing industry tried to convince me that I’d better set my mind on a temporary hype.
+When I doubled down on digital strategy and found success, many peers in the traditional PR industry tried to convince me that I’d better set my mind on digital being a fad.

 Enjoy it while it lasts,” they said.

-Most traditional PR and marketing professionals didn’t think digital media would disappear.
-However, they thought the hype would die own and digital media would be like any other media type.
+Most traditional PR professionals regarded digital media as just another information technology.
+They thought the hype would die and the digital media hype would fade.

-One highly respected senior PR professional came up to me at an event.
-He was a little bit drunk, but he wanted to inform me that everything would soon be back to normal again.
+One respected senior PR professional approached me at an event.
+He was a little bit drunk, but he wanted to inform me that “everything would soon be back to normal again.”
 He told me he was impressed by my ideas on digital PR but that I should be careful not to “burn any bridges.”

 This digital media hype won’t last forever,” he said.